Javioustlj/learning/English/adverb.md

 unrealistically: in a way that does not show or accept things as they are
 tacitly: in a way that is suggested indirectly or understood, rather than said in words
 presumably: used to say that you think something  is probably true
+indisputably: in a way that cannot be disagreed with or denied